DinoChiesa/Apigee-External-Authorization-2/README.md

 Access
 Control"](https://cheatsheetseries.owasp.org/cheatsheets/Authorization_Cheat_Sheet.html#prefer-attribute-and-relationship-based-access-control-over-rbac),
-which allows control based not just on the role or identity of the caller, but also based on additional data, such as: Job role, time of day, project name, MAC address, record creation date, prior activity pattern, and others.
+which allows control based not just on the role or identity of the caller, but also based on additional data, such as: Job role, time of day, project name, originating IP address, record creation date, prior activity pattern, and others.
 Apigee does not have a good mechanism, by itself, for performing either user-by-user RBAC or the more general ABAC.